Care Manager Visa Sponsorship Jobs in New York

 Which companies sponsor visas for care managers in New York?

 Large integrated health systems are the most active sponsors.
-NewYork-Presbyterian, Northwell Health, Mount Sinai Health System, Montefiore Medical Center, and NYC Health + Hospitals have all filed H-1B petitions for care management roles.
+NewYork-Presbyterian, Northwell Health, Mount Sinai Health System, Montefiore Medical Center, and NYC Health + Hospitals have all filed H-1B visa petitions for care management roles.
 Managed care organizations such as EmblemHealth and MetroPlus also hire care managers and have documented sponsorship histories through Department of Labor LCA disclosures.

 Which visa types are most common for care manager roles in New York?